-On February 7, 2013, Champion announced the results from its Prefeasibility Study ("PFS") for the Fire Lake North West and East deposits of the CFLN project that was performed by BBA Inc. of Montréal, Québec.
-A copy of the PFS is available under Champion's filings on SEDAR at www.sedar.com.
+On February 7, 2013, CIML announced the results from its Prefeasibility Study ("PFS") for the Fire Lake North West and East deposits of the CFLN project that was performed by BBA Inc. of Montréal, Québec.
+A copy of the PFS is available under the Company's filings on SEDAR at www.sedar.com.